- Harvard Law School (J.D., magna cum laude, 2005) Graduated first in class

 - Harvard University (A.B. in History and Literature, 1999)

-Stephen Shackelford, a member of Susman Godfrey’s Executive Committee, has litigated and tried complex, bet-the-company cases in federal and state courts across the United States.
+The Dominion cases are the latest in a series of major cases Shackelford has litigated and tried in federal and state courts across the United States.
 He has secured recoveries worth hundreds of millions of dollars for plaintiffs and protected defendants from billions of dollars in potential exposure.

 “Stephen is one of the most talented lawyers I’ve worked with: a creative thinker, a wise counselor, a great strategist who’s equally great and rigorous with the details.
 But with all that said, what’s most important about Stephen is the extraordinary degree to which he embraced my cause, and my company’s cause, as his own—a profoundly consequential cause involving my life’s work and of great strategic importance to my company.
 He lived it with me, was devoted day in and day out.
 He had the rare ability to make my cause his own while maintaining independence of thought and action.
 Stephen always gave me honest, direct, frank advice.
 He always made the time to hear me out, to really listen, and thoughtfully challenged every time it was warranted.
 But then invariably he’d push forward—push our cause forward—with passion and determination.
 And just as importantly, while he always fought hard, he also always fought honorably, fairly, and respectfully.
 An excellent and passionate lawyer, and a fundamentally decent and honorable human being: that, to me, is everything I want in a lawyer, and it’s why if the need arose I would immediately turn to Stephen again—because I trust him.”